 The machine can warm up in 30 seconds and make several espressos in a row.
-Not many machines in this price range have the power to do this.
+Not many machines in this price range have a powerful enough heating system to do this.

 As mentioned earlier, the machine is let down by the weakness of its pump as it cannot generate enough pressure to brew finely ground coffee.

-This is an issue that plagues Delonghi espresso machines as has only been recently rectified in its top-of-the-line machines (which are over 10x the price of the ECP3420).
+This is an issue that plagues many Delonghi espresso machines and has only been recently rectified in its top-of-the-line manual espresso machines (which are over 10x the price of the ECP3420).

 External Build Quality

 The machine is largely made of plastic.
-That’s why none of its removable parts is dishwasher friendly.
+That’s why none of its removable parts are dishwasher friendly.